modelica/ModelicaConference2021/abstracts/abstract_7B_2.md

-Modelica Modeling and Simulation for a Micro Gas-Cooled Reactor
+## Modelica Modeling and Simulation for a Micro Gas-Cooled Reactor

-Huimin Zhang1 Erhui Chen1 Yangyang Liang1 Li Wang1 Jun Wang1 Shuhong Du1
-Liping Chen2 Fanli Zhou2 Ji Ding2 Haiming Zhang2
+**Huimin Zhang, Erhui Chen, Yangyang Liang, Li Wang1 Jun Wang, Shuhong Du, Liping Chen, Fanli Zhou, Ji Ding, Haiming Zhang**

 Abstract

 Highly compact micro nuclear reactors which have broad energy advantages in the application of ocean, land, space, and sky, become a hot research topic in